-The escape window is secured by two red safety latches at the bottom or side of the window.
+The escape window is secured by four red safety latches at the bottom or side of the window.

-To open, lift both latches up and toward the center of the window, then push outward near the bottom of the window.
+To open, lift all latches up and toward the center of the window, then push outward near the bottom of the window.